What Is Going To Happen To More Than 170 Arrested Bikers In Texas?

-Is It Fair To Set The Bail At $1 Million.
+Is It Fair To Set The Bail At $1 Million?

 Coming up with $1 million in cash is not easy for most people in the country.
 So that means it would be tough to get a bail bonding company to cover such a risk.
 Justice Pete Peterson set the bail for the defendants.
 He said the high bail was to “teach” a lesson.

 He said that most of the so-called gangsters involved in this fight had come invited outside the city.
 Nine people died in this battle.
-And one must teach them a lesson, so they avoid such brawls in the future.
+And one must teach them a lesson so they avoid such brawls in the future.

-A point that needs attention here is what law says about this scenario.
+A point that needs attention here is what the law says about this scenario.
 Does the law allow high bails to teach lessons?
 Bail in Texas comes from the Texas Code of Criminal Procedure 17.15.

 When we look at the contents, we find out that the criteria for sending a message are very unfair in this regard.
 In its essence, bail obligates a defendant to return to court for case proceedings and hearings.

 It seems that this high bail amount would only hurt justice.
 It would also tarnish the concept of justice in the minds of the people in two different ways.
 For defendants who were there to attend a meeting and are not active members of the clubs, this bail is probably unpayable.

 They more than likely won’t have the financial backing of the M/C, so they probably won’t be able to muster up such a considerable amount.
 And if not, they will remain in jail forever at this rate.
 On the other hand, we have the ones who really could belong to gangs and cartels.